abanand132/youtubo/README.md

 ![youTubo_logo](https://github.com/abanand132/youtubo/assets/76703822/ef0beb62-b8a8-411e-9498-938513184077)

-### A lightweight, easy to use, Youtube Videos & Audio downloader.
+### A lightweight, easy to use, Youtube Videos & Audio downloader

 It is python based gui software that helps user to download youtube videos (single video or entire playlist) and audio(mp3) with just few clicks.